oegedijk/explainerdashboard/docs/source/dashboards.rst

 ******************

 In order to start an ``ExplainerDashboard`` you first need to contruct an ``Explainer`` instance.
-On the basis of this explainer you can then quickly start an interactive dashboard.
+On the basis of this explainer you can then quickly start an interactive dashboard. (note: if you are  working inside a jupyter notebook, then it's probably better to use ``JupyterExplainerDashboard`` instead.
+See below)

-You can switch off individual tabs to display using booleans in the constructor.
+You can pass a list of ``ExplainerComponents`` to the ``tabs`` parameter, or alternatively switch off individual tabs to display using booleans.
 By default all tabs that are feasible will be displayed.
 Warning: the interactions tab can take quite some time to compute, so you may want to switch it off if you're not particularly interested in interaction effects between features.

-The individual tabs also take arguments.
-If you pass these as kwargs in the constructor these will be passed down to the individual tabs.

 Some example code::